littleli/boot2plasma/README.md

 ### DOSBox

-DOSBox has [BOOT](https://www.dosbox.com/wiki/BOOT) command.
-After you run Dosbox you have to mount filesystem with `b2plasma.img` file as a new drive.
+Packages with DOSBox for specific OS can be found on the [website](https://www.dosbox.com/download.php?main=1).
+You have to use [BOOT](https://www.dosbox.com/wiki/BOOT) command.
+After you run DOSBox you have to mount filesystem with `b2plasma.img` file as a new drive.

-Example series of commands in Dosbox:
+Example series of commands from the inside DOSBox:
 ```sh
 mount c ~/Downloads/b2plasma
 c: